Charlie Mullins

-Sidney Charles Mullins (born 28 October 1952) is a British businessman.
+Sidney Charles Mullins (born 28 October 1952) is an English businessman.
 He is the founder of Pimlico Plumbers, London's largest independent plumbing company, which he sold in 2021.

 Early life

-Mullins is the son of a factory worker father and his mother who worked as a cleaner.
-When he was born, they "lived in a couple of rooms in Camden", before moving to the Rockingham Estate in London's Elephant and Castle, where he grew up, and left school at 15 with no qualifications.
+Mullins's father was a factory worker and his mother was a cleaner.
+When he was born, they "lived in a couple of rooms in Camden", before moving to the Rockingham Estate in London's Elephant and Castle, where he grew up.
+He left school at 15 with no qualifications.

 Career

 Mullins was apprenticed to a local plumber at age 15.
 In 1979, he founded Pimlico Plumbers operating from a basement in Pimlico.

 He is known for his collection of plumbing-themed number plates, used on the company's vehicles, and worth around £1.5 million.

 In September 2021, Mullins sold a 90% shareholding of Pimlico Plumbers to US home services group Neighborly in a deal worth between £125 million and £145 million.
 At the point of sale, the business had revenues of $70 million and employed over 400 people.
 Mullins' son, Scott Mullins, remains Chief Executive with a 10% stake.